drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 ---

 ## 🔭 Scope:
-The aim of this project is to monitor Google reviews of cafes in Johor Bharu, Malaysia to gain insights into customer satisfaction levels and identify common themes in customer feedback.
-To achieve this, we will collect data from Google My Business, which will provide access to a large volume of reviews for cafes in the Johor Bharu area.
+The aim of this project is to monitor the public’s perception of Anwar Ibrahim as the tenth Prime Minister in Malaysia.
+To achieve this, we will collect data from Reddit, which will provide access to a large volume of opinions for his rule.
 To achieve the result in question, here are the project scope statement that we will be using to our aid.

-- 1. `Data Sources` Collect Google reviews of cafes in Johor Bharu, Malaysia using the `web scrapping`.
+- 1. `Data Sources` Collect Reddit posts and comments of the public regarding Anwar Ibrahim using API.
-- 2. `Tools and Technologies` Use web scraping tools like BeautifulSoup or Scrapy to scrape the reviews from `Google My Business`, and then utilize Natural Language Processing (NLP) techniques to perform sentiment analysis on the reviews
+- 2. `Tools and Technologies` Use API to retrieve the public’s opinion and then utilize Natural Language Processing (NLP) techniques to perform sentiment analysis on the posts and comments
-- 3. `Research Objectives` The objective of the research is to monitor customer satisfaction in cafes in Johor Bharu, Malaysia through analyzing the sentiment of the Google reviews, identifying the most commonly mentioned aspects of customers' experiences, and measuring overall customer satisfaction levels for each cafe.
+- 3. `Research Objectives` The objective of the research is to monitor public’s opinion through analyzing the sentiment of the Reddit posts and comments, identifying the most commonly mentioned aspects of Anwar Ibrahim’s leadership, and measuring overall public satisfaction.
-- 4. `Sampling` Collect reviews of cafes that are located in Johor Bharu, Malaysia, and only include reviews that have been posted within the last `24 hours`.
+- 4. `Sampling` Collect opinions of the public and only include the ones that have been posted within Anwar Ibrahim’s time as Prime Minister
 - 5. `Data Cleaning and Preparation` Clean the data by removing any irrelevant or duplicate reviews, correcting any spelling or grammar errors, and standardizing the format of the data.
-- 6. `Analysis methods` Analyze the data using descriptive statistics, topic modeling, and sentiment analysis to identify common themes and patterns in customer feedback and to measure overall customer satisfaction levels.
+- 6. `Analysis methods` Analyze the data using descriptive statistics, topic modeling, and sentiment analysis to identify common words and patterns in posts and comments and to measure overall satisfaction levels.
-- 7. `Reporting` Present the findings of the analysis in a report that includes charts and graphs to visualize the data, as well as a written summary of the key findings and recommendations for improving customer satisfaction in the cafes in Johor Bharu, Malaysia.
+- 7. `Reporting` Present the findings of the analysis in a report that includes charts and graphs to visualize the data, as well as a written summary of the key findings.

 ---